Blood donors play a critical role in saving countless lives. However, effectively reaching potential donors can take time and effort.

 The objective of model selection is to find the network architecture that minimizes the error on the selected instances of the data set.

-We aim to find a neural network with a selection error lower than 0.734308 WSE, which is the value that we have achieved so far.
+We aim to find a neural network with a selection error lower than 0.734308 WSE, the value we have achieved so far.

-Order selection algorithms aim to reduce the selection error training several network architectures with different number of neurons.
+Order selection algorithms aim to reduce the selection error by training several network architectures with different numbers of neurons.

 The incremental order method increases the number of neurons and their complexity with each iteration.
 The following graph shows the training error (blue) and selection error (orange) as a function of the number of neurons.

 In this case, when we perform a model selection, we slightly improve it, but the model complexity increases too much.
-Therefore, we opt for maintaining our first model as the final model for our study.
+Therefore, we opt to maintain our first model as the final model for our study.

 6. Testing analysis